 - In-app Purchase

-This business model actually turning your app into a sales channel, but it’s not only for eCommerce businesses and online shops.
+This business model actually turns your app into a sales channel, but it’s not only for eCommerce businesses and online shops.
 This model is good for selling physical goods or digital media via an app, but you can also use it to monetize games.
 There is a feature called Pay-to-Win on multiplayer games where players spend a few bucks to buy game money and purchase in-game items using that.
 If you are not interested in selling physical or digital goods, then this business model is good for monetizing games if you are planning to roll out one.

 The subscription business model is like freemium, premium contents & services are only available to paid users.
-This could be more professional content like articles, videos, images, or data as well as services like cloud storage or streaming service use a subscription business model for monetization.
+This could be more professional content like articles, videos, images, or data as well as services like cloud storage or streaming service using a subscription business model for monetization.
 The app usually comes with mainstream content free of charge but users who are willing to pay a monthly fee can have access to premium content.

 - Paid App

 Paid apps are those that you have to pay money to download and install.
 Such apps usually come in two separate free and pro versions which you have to pay to install the pro one.
 The free version usually has very limited features with ads and the paid version comes as a complete software package.
-Such apps usually for professional use suck as professional image & video editors, cryptocurrency exchange apps, company-specific apps, etc.
+Such apps are usually for professional use suck as professional image & video editors, cryptocurrency exchange apps, company-specific apps, etc.